Colleges by Location

 Books and Supplies

-When you try to estimate the cost of attendance for a college or university, you need to consider the cost of books and supplies you're going to need.
+Another important financial factor to consider is the approximate price of books and supplies for a college or university.
 The cost of books and supplies for full-time students of this school is estimated at about $1,470.

 Boarding